prajapati-parth/blog/src/pages/articles/2020-01-05-gatsby-static-page/index.md

     }
 ```

 We’ll not be configuring other options of this plugin and use the default ones.
-But I recommend checking out [the plugin documentation](https://www.npmjs.com/package/gatsby-transformer-remark) if you need custom implementation.
+But I recommend checking out <a target="_blank" href="https://www.npmjs.com/package/gatsby-transformer-remark">the plugin documentation</a> if you need custom implementation.

 > Did you notice the values of path, date and title that we wrote inside of `---` in the markdown file?
 It is this plugin that reads the values inside and makes it available as separate nodes to be fetched data from.
 These values are called frontmatter and we’ll further look more into it.